pleiszenburg/zugbruecke/README.rst

 =====

 zugbruecke performs reasonably well given its complexity with **less than 0.2 µs overhead per call** in average on modern hardware.
+It is not (yet) optimized for speed.
 Check the latest `benchmarks`_ for more details.

 .. _benchmarks: docs/benchmarks.rst